GwendolyneFreddy/Infinity-Animations/ia_todo_list.md

 ##

+#### More Base Animations component

+- [ ] Remove IA Base Animations content requirement as it is automatically installed by main component as of this version?

+##

 #### More IWD Animations component

-- [ ] Animated Plates: choose between the IWD animations or the IA ones (smaller, by default)...
+- [ ] Animated Plates: choose between original IWD animations or IA ones (smaller, by default) might be a good option to add...

 ##